 Top Selling Electric Cars in China

-BYD emerged as the top-selling EV brand in China, with 224,729 pure electric vehicles.
+BYD emerged as the top-selling EV brand in China, with over 1 million electric cars sold.

-Wuling Mini EV, priced under 6500 USD, also recorded good sales.
+Followed by Wuling HongGuang Mini EV, priced under 6500 USD.

-These are best-selling EV brands in China in Q1 2023:
+These are best-selling EV cars in China from January to November of 2025:

 Electric Car Sales Europe